Tax advantages of leasing vs. buying a car

 Only purchased vehicles qualify for the depreciation deduction — and only when the actual expense deduction is used.
 The method of determining how much your car depreciated over the year is usually Modified Accelerated Cost Recovery System (MACRS).

-Like the mileage deduction, depreciation deduction changes every year.
-In 2021, the maximum depreciation you could deduct was $10,200, but there are options to increase this amount based on when the vehicle was placed in service.
+Like the mileage deduction, the depreciation deduction changes every year.
+For the 2022 tax year, the maximum depreciation you could deduct was $11,200 for standard depreciation.
+If you choose the special depreciation allowance, it is up to $19,200 — though it varies widely based on when the vehicle was placed in service.

 You should review Publication 946 by the IRS to familiarize yourself with the ways you can depreciate your vehicles and other property as a business owner.